 Founded in 2018, Vooks is a curated library and book-streaming platform that enriches the reading experience by adding movement, sound, and read-along narration to children’s books.

-The company has a growing collection of about 100 books to choose from, and the general idea is to bring reading to life and engage kids with animation and promote literacy at the same.
+The company has a growing collection of books to choose from, and the general idea is to bring reading to life and engage kids with animation and promote literacy at the same.

 What’s the logic behind all this?

 The logic behind Vooks app is pretty sound and is based on some pretty solid evidence.

 Studies have shown that animated illustrations that match a story capture the attention and help develop understanding of text better than static images.

 Motion and effects seem to grab kids attention better and for longer periods of time, directing their attention to important central details, and when presented with highlighted text at the same time seems to promote visual and verbal processing, resulting in deeper comprehension.

 In a more broad educational sense, reading aloud is actually an important, widely used and effective method of improving literacy and reading comprehension, and is considered a foundation of literacy development.

 By listening to a story being read aloud, students develop better a understanding of the text as their capacity to understand usually is far ahead of their reading ability.

 As they read along with the presented text, they are then presented with an opportunity to practice their own reading, sounding out words and learning pronunciation.